 - Wait for confirmation.
 You’ll receive a letter from your insurer and the State of Texas that your SR-22 is accepted.

-How long will I need an SR-22 for in Texas?
+How does an SR-22 work in Texas?

 What happens if I let my SR-22 lapse?

 Your insurer is obligated to notify the state as soon as your coverage ends for any reason.
 Cancellation due to missed payments, failure to renew or simply canceling on your own terms will be reported.
 If you don’t hold your SR-22 certification for the entire length of the filing period may result in fees, your license being suspended again and your mandate “resetting.”